-It’s been about 6 months now, maybe a bit less, since I stopped breastfeeding Edith.
-Before that, there was a toddler latched onto my nips morning, noon and night like some kind of boob crazed addict in need of the next hit.
+When Edith was born I had every intention of breastfeeding – I wasn’t successful with Reuben, but I was with Toby and I really felt like I wanted to do it again.
+I intended to feed her and wait until she self weaned, after all, Toby did at 11months, but Edith – WELL, she took her time.
+From the moment I started breatfeeding, there was a baby and then toddler latched onto my nips morning, noon and night like some kind of boob crazed addict in need of the next hit.
 The girl could be relentless.
-We managed to knock her feeds down to night time and bed time only around 7/8 months ago and then we ﬁnally ﬁnished breastfeeding completely when Adam and I went about for two nights to Manchester.
+We managed to knock her feeds down to night time and bed time only around 2 years old and then we ﬁnally ﬁnished breastfeeding completely when Adam and I went away for two nights to Manchester 2 months before her third birthday.

 I thought it was about time I shared with you all the things that I’ve noticed since I stopped breastfeeding, and before you read on I want to clarify a couple of things for you – this is not to persuade you one way or another.
 I am very much a ﬁrm believer in feeding your baby however you choose is what is best for everyone – me, you, your baby, your NCT Aunt Sheila who has that opinion on what you’re doing all the fucking time, the cashier at the supermarket who scowls when you buys formula or the other customers in the cafe who frown as you get out the nip (even when you can’t see a fecking thing because a whopping great head is in the way)… yeah, it’s better for ALL of you feed your baby YOUR way, as long as you feed em, who really gives a shit right?